top of page

 Aerial View of Distribution Center

-CEAT is being planned as an Industry-University Cooperative Research Center (IUCRC) sponsored by the National Science Foundation.
+The FLEET Center is an Industry-University Cooperative Research Center (IUCRC) sponsored by the National Science Foundation.

-Our mission is to address challenges faced by the freight, logistics and original equipment manufacturing related industries in the areas of electrification, autonomous operation, supply-chain and human factors through pre-competitive research.
+Our mission is to address challenges faced by the freight, logistics and original equipment manufacturing related industries in the areas of electrification, automated operation, supply-chain and human factors through pre-competitive research.

 Some Challenges: